 After the German GP, the 246 was loaned to Giancarlo Baghetti for the Italian GP, who was contracted to the Parnell Racing Team, after his own car had failed.
 On the long straights of Monza, the best Baghetti could manage in qualifying was 16th, on the seventh row.
 Baghetti spent a good portion of the race dicing closely with Spence, Arundell, and Anderson before he and the 246 retired on lap 59.

 By this time the development of the 312 had progressed in such a fashion that the 246 was no longer required, and the car didn’t run in an Grand Prix again.
-By the 1970’s the 158, still fitted with the 246 engine was in the Seton Collection in France.
-In 1980, the current owner was at the collection with the interest of buying another of the cars.
+By the 1970’s the 158, still fitted with the 246 engine, had become a feature in the Bardinon collection and then moved to the Setton Collection in France.
+In 1983, the current owner was at the collection with the interest of buying another of the cars.
 At this time, the 246 engine presented here, was being removed from 158-006, as the car was being put back to 1.5 litre 1965 specification.
-The 246 engine was bought, along with the other car from the Seton Collection and has remained unused and with the current owner ever since.
+The 246 engine was bought, along with the other car from the Setton Collection and has remained unused and with the current owner ever since.